-With the New York marathon almost here, Summit Medical Group ear specialist, marathoner, and triathlete Jed A. Kwartler, MD, offers sensible tips on preparing for, managing and enjoying, and recovering from an endurance event:
+With the New York City Marathon coming up, Summit Medical Group ear specialist, marathoner, and triathlete Jed A. Kwartler, MD, offers sensible tips on preparing, enjoying, and recovering from an your endurance race.

 Preparing for a Marathon